-For example, the whistleblower protections of the Sarbanes-Oxley Act of 2002 (a federal law designed to protect investors from fraudulent accounting by public companies) give employees of publicly-traded companies the right to sue for wrongful termination if their employer fires them for reporting suspected securities fraud to the federal government or a supervisor.7
+The Sarbanes-Oxley Act of 2002 is a federal law designed to protect investors from fraudulent accounting by public companies.
+It gives employees of publicly-traded companies the right to sue for wrongful termination if their employer fires them for reporting suspected securities fraud to the federal government or a supervisor.5

-If an employer then terminates or otherwise retaliates against an employee for bringing a qui tam suit, the employee has the right to sue for wrongful discharge/qui tam retaliation.8
+If an employer then terminates or otherwise retaliates against an employee for bringing a qui tam suit, the employee has the right to sue for wrongful discharge/qui tam retaliation.6

 Another variation on wrongful termination is the failure of an employer to comply with California’s Worker Retraining and Notification (WARN) Act.

-If the employer fails to provide 60-days notice, employees may sue for wages and benefits for the amount of time by which the notice fell short of 60 days.15
+If the employer fails to provide 60 days notice, employees may sue for wages and benefits for the amount of time by which the notice fell short of 60 days.11

-2. How do I bring a wrongful termination lawsuit in California?
+2. How do I file a wrongful termination claim in California?

-- Contact an experienced California wrongful termination attorney; and
+- Contact an experienced California wrongful termination lawyer to discuss creating an attorney-client relationship; and

 - Gather and preserve all available evidence related to your case.

-Gathering evidence, of course, consists of obtaining and preserving all written documents your employer has given you related to your termination and your job performance prior to termination (for example, your termination letter, copies of all past performance reviews).
+Gathering evidence, of course, consists of obtaining and preserving all written documents your employer has given you related to your termination and your job performance prior to termination (for example, your termination letter and copies of all past performance reviews).

 You may need to request some of these documents from your employer if you have not saved them yourself.
 (If your employer does not respond to these requests, an attorney can help you make them more forcefully.)

-But oral conversations may also be important evidence in a wrongful discharge lawsuit.
-Conversations about your termination itself, conversations about your job performance, and any conversation that led you to form certain expectations about your job security are all potentially relevant under California wrongful termination law.
+Oral conversations may also be important evidence in a wrongful discharge lawsuit.
+Conversations about your termination itself, conversations about your job performance, and any conversation that led you to form certain expectations about your job security are all potentially relevant under California law.

-For most wrongful termination claims in California, you need to file a lawsuit within the “statute of limitations” time period set forth by California law.
+For most claims in California, you need to file a lawsuit within the “statute of limitations” time period set forth by California law.

-The statute of limitations for a wrongful termination lawsuit depends on what kind of wrongful termination claim you are bringing.
-The following table sets out the different deadlines under California wrongful termination law:
+The statute of limitations for a wrongful termination lawsuit depends on what kind of claim you are bringing.
+The following table sets out the different deadlines under California law:

 |Type of Wrongful Termination Lawsuit||Statute of Limitations|